Skip to content

 WARM_CACHE_SIZE=10737418240

-Run multiple hosting service instances behind a load balancer.
-Each has its own hot and warm tiers, but they share the S3 cold tier and receive the same Redis invalidation events.
+Scaled — Run multiple hosting instances behind a load balancer.
+Each has its own hot and warm tiers but shares S3 and Redis invalidation.

 Load Balancer